otwstephanie/mobile/README.md

 [![Build Status](https://magnum.travis-ci.com/Minds/mobile.svg?token=vHzWaxguqXbJqkudCFTn&branch=master)](https://magnum.travis-ci.com/Minds/mobile)

-The world's first open-source and encrypted social networking app.
+The world's first open-source and encrypted social networking app (That we know of...).
 We reward you with viral reach just for using the app.
-(That we know of...)

 ##Platforms
 - Android